 Encourage readers to add points to the list that you can approve and feature live on your blog.
 You can even add voting to your lists so that your readers can add and vote on items in a list.

 Another way to incorporate user-generated content into your blog is by using a Q&A plugin like DW Question & Answer, Q&A from WPmudev or WP Answers to add a Q&A community section, similar to Quora or Yahoo Answers, to your WordPress site.

 Some of these plugins also allow you to reward your users with points and display a leader board to encourage participation via competition with other users.

 - Solicit Content Rating and Feedback

-If you have removed the blog comments from your website and prefer instead that site visitors post ratings and feedback of your content using emoticons, there are a number of ratings plugins you can use.
+If you have removed the blog comments from your website and prefer instead that site visitors post ratings and feedback of your content using emoticons, there are a number of rating plugins you can use.